 There are many forms of purified, high-grade water, and it can get confusing.
 We’ll take two common types of purified water, demineralised and deionised, and look at their similarities and differences.
-Firstly, a little more about each type of water…
+We’ll find out whether demineralised water is the same as deionised water shortly.
+But first, a little more about each type of water…

 What Is Demineralised Water?